095056/Luis/Mirrors.md

 ## Primary host

 A default Termux packages repository and content seeder for available mirrors.
-Server is behind [CloudFlare](https://www.cloudflare.com/) to protect it against DDoS, make it available for IPv4 users (yes, our server is IPv6-only) and provide good download speeds across regions.
+Consider using mirrors rather this one or use `pkg` wrapper instead of `apt`, it will automatically choose appropriate host.

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|